Rome Attractions

 La Traviata Opera + National Etruscan Museum

-National Etruscan Museum is approximately 4 km from St. Paul’s within the Walls Church and can be reached in 8 minutes by car.
+National Etruscan Museum is approximately 4 km (2.5 miles) from St. Paul’s Within the Walls and can be reached in 8 minutes by car.

 After the La Traviata Opera, you can consider exploring the museum by booking a combo ticket.